12 Fun Ways to Celebrate September

 It is a tradition in our household.
 Every year we make a pie and celebrate our guardian angels, especially the Archangels.

-6. Read a fall-themed book.
+There’s nothing like curling up with a cozy mystery or autumn-themed story.
 Go to your local library and check out a book with a fall theme to read.
 Not sure where to start?
 Good Reads has a great Cozy Autumn Book Shelf.
+Or take a look at my TBR Autumn list: 8 cozy fall-themed mysteries

 My favorite book for little kids is Fletcher and the Falling Leaves by Julia Rawlinson.

-8. Cook with seasonal produce.
 Plan meals using food in season.
-Think everything apple and blackberry.
-Trying new vegetables is not only healthy but a great way to be adventurous and get out of a rut.
+Think apples, pears, squash, and blackberries.
+Cooking in season is budget-friendly, healthy, and a fun way to be adventurous and get out of a rut.

-9. Read the Constitution on Constitution Day, September 17th.
+Constitution Day, September 17th.
 How many of us have actually taken the time to read the Constitution?
-How can we begin to Love and appreciate this country when we haven’t read its most important document?
+How can we begin to love and appreciate this country when we haven’t read its most important document?
 Don’t feel like reading it?
 Take a free Hillsdale course on it.
-Hillsdale College offers two free courses on the constitution, each only having 12 lessons.
+Hillsdale College offers two free courses on the Constitution, each with only 12 lessons.

 My daughter and I love orange cinnamon essential oil for this time of year.
 The house smells festive!